ckeditor/ckeditor4-docs/guides/dev/features/autogrow/README.md

     config.autoGrow_bottomSpace = 50;

 With this setting in place, the 50-pixel-high space below the content will always be preserved.
 This is visible in the sample as well as the second image above.

+## Auto Grow Demo

+See the [working "Automatic Editor Height Adjustment to Content" sample](http://sdk.ckeditor.com/samples/autogrow.html) that shows how the editor can automatically expand and shrink vertically to fit the content.